sophieM03/git-workshop/README.md

 - it can be more complex if you have multiple commits,
 - you have to change the history,
+   - you risk (when handling conflicts) to introduce unwanted changes while losing the original (valid) changes forever,
 - but that will lead to a cleaner history afterward.

 ## Rebase and resolve the conflicts